19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Shadowcurse.md

 ## Time

-While in the Shadowcurse, it is recommended that light tracking uses a [Real Timer](../Exploration/Delving.md#Real%20Timer) instead of lasting the predictable 10 [Delve Rounds](../Core%20Procedures/Round.md#Delve%20Round) for 1 hour effects.
-Using a timer increases tension.
+While in the Shadowcurse, it is recommended that light tracking uses a real-life timer instead of lasting the predictable 10 [Delve Rounds](../Core%20Procedures/Round.md#Delve%20Round) for 1 hour effects.

+Lights with a timer of 1 hour last (d20 + 40) minutes.
+This timer is hidden from the players.

 When [Delving](../Exploration/Delving.md), if players decide to do something that will multiple [Delve Rounds](../Core%20Procedures/Round.md#Delve%20Round), the GM adjusts the light timer down 6 minutes for each round this longer action takes.